1n4r1/1n4r1.github.io/_posts/2019-09-16-Hackthebox-Jeeves-Walkthrough.md

                2 Dir(s)   7,474,098,176 bytes free
 {% endhighlight %}

+The file format means this is "Alternate Data Stream" which is almost like "metadata".<br>
-With "more" command, we can see the content.
+With "more" command, we can see the content with the redirection.
 {% highlight shell %}
 C:\Users\Administrator\Desktop>more < hm.txt:root.txt:$DATA
 more < hm.txt:root.txt:$DATA